 - Ranking Improvements: We’re always looking to improve News Feed by listening to what the community tells us.
 We’ve found opportunities like the fact that if reading an article makes people significantly less likely to share it, that may be a sign that a story has misled people in some way.
 We’re continuing to test this signal and others in News Feed ranking in order to reduce the prevalence of false news content.

 - Update on June 30, 2017: We made an update to help show more informative links in News Feed.

 - Easier Reporting: We’ve always relied on our community to determine what is valuable and what is not.
 We’re testing ways to make it easier to report a false news story if you see one on Facebook, which you can do by clicking the upper right hand corner of a post.
 Stories that are flagged as false by our community then might show up lower in your feed.

 - Working with Partners: We believe providing more context can help people decide for themselves what to trust and what to share.
-We’ve started a program to work with independent third-party fact-checking organizations.
+We’ve started a program to work with independent third-party fact-checking organizations, who are signatories of Poynter’s Code of Principles.
 We’ll use the reports from our community, along with other signals, to send stories to these organizations.
 If the fact-checking organizations identify a story as false, it will get flagged as disputed and there will be a link to a corresponding article explaining why.
 Stories that have been disputed also appear lower in News Feed.